the-catman/objectab/README.md

     * Similarly, the Lookup array must be the same on both the Writer and Reader.

 * This will underperform if you do not use the lookup table.
 In fact, JSON can achieve a somewhat similar output size but do it 3x faster.

+* Do not use/access private methods/properties unless you know what you're doing.

 ## Examples